Introduction to the Rotating Wave Approximation (RWA) : Two Coherent Oscillations: Two--Level System of an Atom

-We make a short review of the two--dimensional complex vector space $\fukuso^{2}$ and complex matrix space $M(2;\fukuso)$ within our necessity in order to treat the two--level system of an atom.
+In order to treat the two--level system of an atom we make a short review of the two--dimensional complex vector space $\fukuso^{2}$ and complex matrix space $M(2;\fukuso)$ within our necessity.
 See for example \cite{Five}.

 First we introduce the (famous) Pauli matrices $\{\sigma_{1},\sigma_{2},\sigma_{3}\}$ defined by

 and set the unit matrx $1_{2}$ by

 Moreover, we set